 -

 Fireplace screen.
 Mahogany, silk, metal.
 Possibly English, 19th century.
-Fireplace screen with a three-base base carved in a balustrade shape and a frame made of carved mahogany wood.
-The piece has three rectangular sheets of upholstery or fabric in red silk, extendable and retractable, to cover more or less the surface to be protected from the heat of the fireplace fire.
+A fireplace screen featuring a base with three legs and a balustraded design, and a frame crafted from carved mahogany.
+The piece includes three rectangular panels upholstered in red silk, which are extendable and retractable to cover or protect more or less of the area from the heat of the fireplace.

 · Size: 56x30x101 cerrado